The Ultimate Guide to FBA Shipping

 We highly recommend doing this yourself over opting to have Amazon do it, as the cost per unit is expensive (at $0.30 per unit!) and adds up very quickly.

 Click “Print labels for this page” to be given the printable label pages.
-It will default to the amount of units in your shipment, though you can opt to print a different number.
+It will default to the number of units in your FBA shipment, though you can opt to print a different number.

 When affixing your labels to your packaging, remember to COMPLETELY cover up any existing barcodes.